fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-And introduce data types that we'll use in the refresh logic
+And introduce data types that we will use in the refresh logic

 {lang="text"}
 ~~~~~~~~